metricrb/metricrb/README.md

 ## Overview

-I’m a Senior Software Engineer at **EFS Technology**, currently leading programming on _Police Response: Blythton_, and a Technical Producer at **Rapidfire Entertainment**.
+I’m a Systems Engineer at **EFS Technology**, currently leading programming on _Police Response: Blythton_, and a Technical Producer at **Rapidfire Entertainment**.
 I specialize in Roblox-based development using **Luau** and **TypeScript**, with a strong focus on gameplay systems, cross-server communication, and backend infrastructure.

 I contribute to both **game engineering** and **web systems** across multiple projects, using tools such as **Rojo**, and backend stacks like **NestJS**, **Prisma**, and **Docker**.
 With over six years of production experience, I write scalable, maintainable systems tailored for live operations.